Jettcodey/TikTok-Downloader/README.md

 ### ❓ Questions?
 If you have any questions, feel free to [open an issue](https://github.com/Jettcodey/TikTok-Downloader/issues) or reach out to me on Discord: **`jettcodey`**.
 Please note that it may take me 1-2 days to respond—I'm just one person with a life outside of coding.
-Thanks for your patience!

 <p align="right"><a href="#tiktok-downloader">Back to top</a></p>